andrewhwaller/jesus-law-session-3/slides.md

     sacrifices/consecrated food: [0.75, 0.85]
-    the purified altar after the Day of Atonement: [0.75, 0.65] a priest serving in the temple: [0.75, 0.75] the altar defiled by sin/moral impurity: [0.25, 0.8] the exilic temple: [0.25, 0.7]
-    a household item defiled by bodily impurity: [0.25, 0.35] a person with lepra: [0.25, 0.25]
+    the purified altar after the Day of Atonement: [0.75, 0.65] a priest serving in the temple: [0.75, 0.75] the altar defiled by sin/moral impurity: [0.25, 0.75] an item defiled by contact with impurity: [0.25, 0.35] a person with lepra: [0.25, 0.25]
-    a building containing a corpse: [0.25, 0.14] an undefiled household item: [0.75, 0.3]
+    a building containing a corpse: [0.25, 0.14] all ritually undefiled items: [0.75, 0.3]
     ritually undefiled persons: [0.75, 0.2]
 ```